David Dundas (British Army officer): Later career

 Dundas commanded the 3rd Division under the Duke of York in the Helder Campaign 1799, seeing action at Den Helder on 27 August, Zype on 10 September, Bergen on 19 September, Alkmaar on 2 October and Castricum on 6 October.
 On 15 February 1800 he was given the honorary appointment of Governor of Landguard Fort.

 He was made Colonel of 2nd Dragoons on 9 May 1801, promoted to general on 24 April 1802 and made commander in Kent and Sussex from 1803.
 Dundas was appointed Knight of the Order of the Bath on 28 April 1803 and went into semi-retirement in 1805.
+In January 1806, he commanded the troops participating in the state funeral of Horatio Nelson.
 He became General Officer Commanding Northern District in 1807 and, in that capacity, he was involved in suppressing a keelmen's strike on Tyneside.
 He chaired the hearing against Le Marchant on charges of calumny from 23 January 1807, was a member of the Court Martial that tried Whitelocke for the failure of the Buenos Aires expedition on 28 January 1808 and was a member of the Board of Enquiry of the Convention of Cintra in 1808.
 He was appointed Colonel-in-Chief of the 95th Foot on 31 August 1809.

 Dundas was Commander-in-Chief of the Forces from 1809 to 1811, during the Duke of York's period of disgrace following a scandal caused by the activities of his latest mistress, Mary Anne Clarke.
 Dundas was also a Privy Councillor from 22 March 1809 and Colonel of the 1st Dragoon Guards from 27 January 1813.

 Dundas was Governor of the Royal Hospital Chelsea from 3 April 1804 until his death.
 Advanced to Knight Grand Cross of the Order of the Bath on 4 January 1815, he died at the Royal Hospital Chelsea on 18 February 1820 and is buried in the grounds.